piedomains package

 • domains (list[str]) – List of domain names or URLs to classify e.g., [“google.com”, “https://facebook.com/page”]

-• archive_date (str or datetime, optional) – For historical analysis.
+• archive_date (str | datetime | None) – For historical analysis.
 Format: “YYYYMMDD” or datetime object

 • use_cache (bool) – Whether to reuse cached content (default: True)